-Other resources available through RFL include

-- myStrength, a digital tool offering customized resources to improve emotional health. - assistance with Daily Living resources such as child and elder care referrals, and - legal and financial services.
+- Other resources available through RFL include Mind Companion Self-Care, a digital self-guided tool focused on improving mental well-being. - Assistance with Daily Living resources such as child and elder care referrals.
+Legal and financial services

 You can visit resourcesforliving.com for a complete list of resources available.